Skip to content

 I am hoping that, as a result, come next year my teens will find it a bit easier to remember more than one time in the whole year in which their mother was present.
 But maybe that’s just another case of maternal optimism over experience!

-This post contains an affiliate link.
-That means if you click through and make a purchase, I receive a small fee (there is no charge to you).
+This post contains affiliate links.
+That means if you click through and make a purchase, the Positive Parenting Project will receive a small fee (there is no charge to you).
 This enables us to keep sharing free content.

 family holding each other and looking at a view, making memories